oliverkwebb/oliverkwebb.github.io/content/articles/astronomy-coordinate-distance.md

 by digging through the earth instead of traveling along the surface?

 Since coordinates on a sphere are 2 dimensional, lets think of a simpler problem.
-On a unit circle where both locations positions can be represented by one angle, what's the difference between going through the circle versus traveling along its circumference?
+On a unit circle where both locations positions can be represented by one angle, what's the difference between going through the circle versus travelling along its circumference?

 Well, we need to get the difference between these two angles, which is just another angle that you can get by subtraction,